vigzmv/Lyricaly/README.md

 # Lyricaly
 ###:musical_note: Get Lyrics directly on your Terminal

-#### Just because finding lyrics on a web browser is too mainstream, I made this to get them delivered to your Terminal. :sunglasses:
+#### Just because finding lyrics on a web browser is too mainstream, I made this to get them delivered to your Terminal.

 #### Lyricaly gets Lyrics directly delivered to your Terminal for any Song.
 Uses bs4 and requests to scrap lyrics for you.
 #### Published at pypi: [Lyricaly](https://pypi.python.org/pypi/lyricaly).